IBM/aspera-cli/docs/README.erb.md

 ### Automated package download (cargo)

 It is possible to tell <%=tool%> to download newly received packages, much like the official cargo client, or drive.
-Refer to the [same section](#receive-new-packages-only-cargo) in the Aspera on Cloud plugin:
+See the [same section](#receive-new-packages-only-cargo) in the Aspera on Cloud plugin:

 ```shell
 <%=cmd%> faspex packages recv ALL --once-only=yes --lock-port=12345